Russell2202/CPAN226-FinalProject/README.md

 ## Features

-- **AES-256 Encryption**: All messages are encrypted using Fernet (AES-256 in CBC mode)
+- **AES-256 Encryption**: All messages are encrypted using Fernet
 - **GUI**: Interface built with Tkinter
 - **Real-time Messaging**: Instant message delivery with socket networking
-- **Multi-client Support**: Server can handle multiple clients simultaneously
+- **Multi-client Support**: Server can handle multiple clients at the same time
-- **User-friendly**: Easy-to-use interface with connection status indicators
+- **User-friendly**: Interface with connection status indicators
 - **Color-coded Messages**: Different colors for sent, received, and system messages